mvwater/MountVernonWater/CONTRIBUTING.md

 This section guides you through submitting a bug report for Atom.
 Following these guidelines helps developers, maintainers, and the community understand your report, reproduce the behavior, and find related reports.

 We track bugs as GitHub issues.
 After you've determined what software clump your bug is related to, create an issue on that repository and provide the following information.
 Explain the problem and include details to help maintainers and developers reproduce the problem.
+We encourage you to use our templates when filing your issues.

 - Use a clear and descriptive title for the issue to identify the problem.
 - Describe the exact steps to reproduce the problems with as much detail as necessary.